-The theory of ornaments assumes no side effect.
+The theory of ornaments assumes no side effects.
 However, as our implementation of lifting preserves the structure of functions, the ornamented code should largely behave as the bare code with respect to the order of computations.
-Still, we would have to be more careful not to duplicate or delete computations, which could be observed when functions can be received as arguments.
+Still, we would have to be more careful not to duplicate or delete computations, which could be observed if side-effecting functions can be received as arguments.
 Of course, it would also be safer to have some effect type system to guard the programmer against indirect side-effecting performed by lifted functions-but this would already be very useful for bare programs.

-5.2 Future work
+5.2 Related works

-When the lifting process is partial, it returns code with holes that have to be filled manually.
-One direction for improvement is to add a post-processing pass to fill in some of the holes by using code inference techniques such as implicit parameters (Chambard and Henry 2012; Scala), which could return three kinds of answers: a unique solution, a default solution, i.e.. letting the user know that the solution is perhaps not unique, or failure.
-In fact, it seems that a very simple form of code inference might be pertinent in many cases.
+Implicit arguments When the lifting process is partial, it returns code with holes that have to be filled manually.
+One direction for improvement is to add a post-processing pass to fill in some of the holes by using code inference techniques such as implicit parameters (Chambard and Henry 2012; Scala), which could return three kinds of answers: a unique solution, a default solution, i.e. letting the user know that the solution is perhaps not unique, or failure.
+In fact, it seems that a very simple form of code inference might be pertinent in many cases, similar to Agda's instance arguments (Devriese and Piessens 2011), which only inserts variable present in the context.
 However, code inference remains an orthogonal issue that should be studied on its own.